-But this three-block stretch of West Lancaster Avenue could as easily be named “Wyatt Hedrick Way.”
+But this five-block stretch of West Lancaster Avenue could as easily be named “Wyatt Hedrick Way.”
 All three of these buildings—the T&P passenger terminal, the central post office, and the T&P freight terminal—were designed by architect Wyatt Cephas Hedrick (1888-1964) and/or architects in his firm (such as Herman Paul Koeppe) during the early 1930s.
 They are grand in scale—a scale dictated by their functions of mass transit and mass communication.
 But they also have a form that makes you forget the function—ornate, intricate.
 If ever an architect could showcase his work in a single photo, here it is.

 Keep the following fact in mind the next time you admire these enduring works of art: Hedrick had no formal training in architecture.
 He was a natural.

 Wyatt Cephas Hedrick was born in Virginia in 1888.
 (Photo from grandson Ames Fender.)